 The Board of Education recognizes that is essential for staff member accountability that each staff member is fully aware of the duties and responsibilities of his/her position.

-Job descriptions document and describe the essential functions for staff positions and thereby promote organizational effectiveness and efficiency.
+Job descriptions document and describe the essential functions for staff positions and thereby

 Job Descriptions Handbook will be dispensed at the beginning of each school year.
 For more information regarding job descriptions, staff members shall refer to Policy 4120.01-Job Descriptions.
+Immigration Reform Act Compliance